Skip to main content

 GradleBleep

-Configuration phaseRe-evaluated unless cached; cache invalidates oftenYAML is parsed once, reused
+Configuration phaseRe-evaluated unless the configuration cache is enabled and hits (much improved in Gradle 8/9)YAML is parsed once, reused

-Incremental compileAvailable; depends on plugin authorsZinc, file-level, always on
+Incremental compileBuilt-in for Java and Kotlin language plugins; task-level incrementality depends on plugin authorsZinc, file-level, always on

 No DSL to learn